 With both contract hire agreements and PCP deals, the finance company owns the vehicle throughout the lease.
 As the name suggests, the lessee is merely hiring the car for a contracted length of time.
 At the end of the lease, the vehicle is handed back to the finance company, whereas those taking out personal contract purchase (PCP) deals will have the option of buying the car outright at the end of the lease.
 For more information visit our private car leasing guide here.

-Is insurance included in a lease deal?
+Is insurance included in a car lease deal?

 No. Because the cost of insurance can vary wildly between drivers, it is impossible to accurately factor in insurance costs with our monthly lease rates.
 Luckily though, insuring a lease car is no different to getting any other car insured, so shop around for the most suitable quote for you.

-Is road tax included?
+Is road tax included in a car lease?

 You can choose deals with servicing included, although not all lease companies will offer this.

 If the deal does come with maintenance, the lease company will pay for all servicing and scheduled maintenance, but some consumables such as tyres and windscreen wipers may not be included.